Emo rap

-Emo rap is a fusion genre of hip hop and emo music.
-Originating in the SoundCloud rap scene in the mid-2010s, the genre fuses characteristics of hip hop music, such as beats and rapping, with the lyrical themes, instrumentals, and vocals commonly found in emo music.
-Lil Peep, XXXTentacion, and Juice Wrld are some of the most notable musicians in the genre.
+Emo rap is a subgenre of hip hop with influence from emo.
+Originating in the SoundCloud rap scene in the mid-2010s, the genre fuses characteristics of hip hop music, such as trap-style beats with vocals that are usually sung.
+Some of the most prominent artists in the genre are Trippie Redd, Lil Peep, XXXTentacion, and Juice Wrld.

 Characteristics

 Publications have described emo rap as taking influence from hip hop, emo, trap, pop punk, nu metal, indie rock, post-hardcore, and cloud rap.

-Emo rap departs from the "traditional" tones found in modern mainstream hip hop in favor of more emotional and personal lyrical content, described by the Wall Street Journal as "giving their elders the finger."
+Emo rap departs from the traditional tones found in modern mainstream hip hop in favor of more emotional and personal lyrical content, described by The Wall Street Journal as "giving their elders the finger."
 Lyrics tend to focus on topics such as depression, loneliness, anxiety, consumption of drugs and alcohol, nihilism, suicide, heartbreak, and self-medication.
 The genre is characterized by its combination of musical elements commonly found in conscious hip hop with indie rock instrumentals.
 Sampling often uses 2000s pop punk and emo songs.
 Much of the sampling has been influenced by artists who inspired the genre, such as Mineral, Underoath, and the Postal Service.
 Some emo rappers also make use of original instrumentation.
 Horse Head of the collective GothBoiClique has described the music as "...sort of nostalgic, but it's new too...no one's really done shit like this.
 It's like emo rap and melodic trap".

 Fans of the music are sometimes referred to as "sad boys", in reference to emo rapper Yung Lean's music group by the same name.